ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-29-HorizonMapping.md

 s_1 = saturate(-w_{cubemap}) \cdot s_{horizonmap1} \\
 s_{final} = s_0 + s_1
 $$

-The result is an estimated $\sin \alpha$, where, to remind, $\alpha$ is an horizontal angle made by a higher point lying on the direction.
+The result is an estimated $\sin \alpha$, where, to remind, $\alpha$ is a horizontal angle made by a higher point lying in the direction.

-Constructing a cubemap is a little bit tricky.
-First, we have to remind of how our cubemap should work; when sampled with the tangent-space 3D light direction vector, it returns an interpolation weight on the T-B plane.
-In order to fill in each face of the cubemap, we have to find a mapping from a uv coordinate of a face to the projected point on the T-B plane.
-What makes it tricky is the difference between coordinate systems.
-Unity default scene features a Y-up coordinate system while the shader tangent features a Z-up coordinate system.
-Never mind, just go for the Y-up and substitute T with X, B with Y, and N with Z.
+Constructing a cubemap is tricky.
+First, we must remind ourselves how our cubemap should work; when sampled with the tangent-space 3D light direction vector, it returns an interpolation weight on the T-B plane.
+In order to make up each face of the cubemap, we have to find the mapping from a uv coordinate of a face to the projected point on the T-B plane.
+What makes it very tricky is the difference between coordinate systems.
+Unity default scene features a Y-up coordinate system, while the shader tangent features a Z-up coordinate system.
+Never mind, just go for the Y-up and replace T with X, B with Y, and N with Z.

 ![Cubemap](../../Images/2023-04-29-HorizonMapping/Cubemap.png){: width="900"}{: .align-center} We have to find the mapping from $p_{uv}$ to $p_{projected}$.
 {: .text-center}

-Assume that we have given an unnormalized light direction $l(3, 2, 1)$.
-The sampled face has an index of 0 and the texture UV coordinate that we are targeting is $p_{uv}(\frac{2}{3}, \frac{1}{3})$.
+Assume we have given an unnormalized light direction $l(3, 2, 1)$.
+The sampled face has an index of 0, and the texture UV coordinate that we are targeting is $p_{uv}(\frac{2}{3}, \frac{1}{3})$.
 It is projected to $p_{projected}(1,\frac{1}{3}, 0)$ on the X-Y(T-B) plane.
 From this case, we know that a UV coordinate $(u, v)$ of the face 0 is mapped to a projected point $(1, v)$.
-Same idea can apply to construct remaining five faces of the cubemap.
+The same idea can be applied to construct remaining five faces of the cubemap.

- Once a cubemap is generated, it can be applied regardless of the horizon map, since the cubemap just indicates the relationship between a light direction and a interpolation weight and does not accept any texture parameter in its generator.
+ Once a cubemap is generated, it can be used to sample any horizon map, since the cubemap just indicates the relationship between a light direction and an interpolation weight and does not accept any texture parameter in its generator.

 ## Code for the Horizon Cubemap Generator